nchinling/bash_scripts/README.md

 ### 11. list_contents.sh
 Prints the current date and time, prompts the user to enter a directory path, and then lists the files and folders in the specified directory.

+### 12. age_calc.sh
+Calculates the age of a person in days based on the date of birth.

 ## To create bash scripts
 1. Create bash script
 #!/bin/bash